ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 into the staging area.

 From here we can choose what to do.
-We could stage some additional changes and create a new commit, or we could unstage ingredients.txt and do something else entirely.
+We could stage some additional changes and create a new commit, or we could unstage ingredients.md and do something else entirely.
 For now lets just restore the commit we removed by committing again:
 ~~~
 $ git commit -m "Added 1/2 onion to ingredients"